AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/debug.md

 >[!VIDEO](https://video.tv.adobe.com/v/3437426?learn=on)

-1. Once the PHPStorm application is open, in the middle near the top find and click Add Configuration
+1. Open the PHPStorm application and click **[!UICONTROL Add Configuration]** in the upper-right side of the screen.

 1. Click add new run configuration